Minimal SU(6) Gauge-Higgs Grand Unification: GHGUT Phenomenology

 Because $SU(6)$ is not endowed with custodial symmetry, the deformations of the W- and Z-bosons wavefunctions in the IR could lead to a sizable tree level correction to the EW $T$-parameter~\cite{Csaki:2002gy,Carena:2003fx,Casagrande:2008hr,Goertz:2011gk}, which for our benchmark point of $1/R^\prime=10$ TeV means a modest shift of $\Delta T \approx 0.04$.
-Interestingly, the lack of custodial symmetry is thus not an issue but is in line with the $(+,-)$ vector leptoquark collider limits (as well as with flavor bounds in standard GHU~\cite{Csaki:2008zd}, which we will explore for the model at hand in a separate work).
+Interestingly, the lack of custodial symmetry is thus not an issue but is in line with the $(+,-)$ vector leptoquark collider limits (as well as with flavor bounds in GHU~\cite{Csaki:2008zd}, which we will explore in a separate work, together with different scenarios of unification).

 Regarding the fermionic resonance spectrum, the model predicts a rather large range of excitations between around $0.1/R^\prime$ and $2.5/R^\prime$.
 While there is a significant spread in the masses of the first resonances of the $\tau$, $\nu$ and the $b$, there is a clear prediction for the top-like exotic sector featuring a light state, $m_{\tilde T} \approx 0.3/R^\prime \approx 3$\,TeV, which furnishes a promising target for future collider searches.